PatternsTechGit/PT_NGRX/README.md

   }
 }
 ```
- Then we will use async pipe in html to auto subscribe to results as below :
+ Then we will use async pipe in html to **auto subscribe** to observable's original value as below :

  ```html
  <div class="sidenav">